Skip to content

-Warning: Naemon does not include embedded Perl anymore, however, all ePN related information still applies to Mod-Gearman.
+Naemon does not include embedded Perl anymore, however, all ePN related information still applies to the Mod-Gearman Worker.

 Introduction